JenniferSieber/dogzwash-frontend-react-1/README.md

 # Getting Started with Create React App
-Front End App created in React
+Front End App created in React PNG PREVIEWS of the APP and its Pages

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).